inf112-v20/crawling-crow/README.md

 #### Rebooting and checkpoint test
 -   When a `Robot` is destroyed, it should reboot to `checkpoint`.
--   When a `Robot` have rebooted 3 times, it should be able to reboot again. i.e. The robot must be destroyed four times for it to be out of the game.
+-   When a `Robot` have rebooted 3 times, it should not be able to reboot again. i.e. The robot must be destroyed four times for it to be out of the game.

 #### Flags and winner tests